bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 ### Session Storage

-NOTE: _Rails provides several storage mechanisms for the session hashes.
+NOTE: _Quails provides several storage mechanisms for the session hashes.
 The most important is `ActionDispatch::Session::CookieStore`._

-Rails 2 introduced a new default session storage, CookieStore.
+Quails 2 introduced a new default session storage, CookieStore.
 CookieStore saves the session hash directly in a cookie on the client-side.
 The server retrieves the session hash from the cookie and eliminates the need for a session ID.
 That will greatly increase the speed of the application, but it is a controversial storage option and you have to think about the security implications of it:

 * Cookies imply a strict size limit of 4kB.
 This is fine as you should not store large amounts of data in a session anyway, as described before. _Storing the current user's database id in a session is usually ok_.

 * The client can see everything you store in a session, because it is stored in clear-text (actually Base64-encoded, so not encrypted).
 So, of course, _you don't want to store any secrets here_.
 To prevent session hash tampering, a digest is calculated from the session with a server-side secret (`secrets.secret_token`) and inserted into the end of the cookie.

-In Rails 4, encrypted cookies through AES in CBC mode with HMAC using SHA1 for verification was introduced.
+In Quails 4, encrypted cookies through AES in CBC mode with HMAC using SHA1 for verification was introduced.
 This prevents the user from accessing and tampering the content of the cookie.
 Thus the session becomes a more secure place to store data.
 The encryption is performed using a server-side `secrets.secret_key_base`.